MichaelPNair/cosplayplanner/README.md

 - Improve styling of pages for editing or deleting tasks or cosplays
 - Allow of uploading of own image files
 - Ability to reorder tasks
+- Have Done tasks move below other tasks automatically
+- Add page to display progress pictures of cosplays

 ## Thanks